piotrpl/CarND-Vehicle-Detection/README.md

 ####2.
 HOG parameters selection.

-The code for this step is contained in the "The feature parameters" section of the `solution.ipny` IPython notebook.
+The code for this step is contained in the "The feature parameters" section of the `solution.ipnyb` IPython notebook.

 HOG feature extraction is done usig get_hog_features() function.
 This function takes image together with the HOG parameters returning HOG extracted features.
 Images, before feature exetraction are convered to the YCrCb color space.
 HOG features are extracted for each channel.
 Ilustration of the HOG features extraction can be seen in the above section.